-This page serves as a resource for our patients for products that Dr. Morris personally uses or has used and recommends for a variety of health and wellness purposes.
+This page serves as a resource for our patients for products that Dr. Morris personally uses or has used and recommends for a variety of health and wellness purposes in Chatham and Pompton Lakes.
 While we do our best to keep these links current, if there are any issues with the links themselves or if there are concerns about the quality of the products listed please feel free to contact us directly.

 This page is NOT meant to diagnose or treat any disease or condition.
 You should always talk to your qualified health care professional before making changes to your diet, exercise, or supplement plan.
 While generally safe, some of these supplements may interact with certain medications or have a negative impact on certain conditions, so please always discuss any changes to your supplement regimen with your doctor before taking anything listed here.